5umit-chandra/SQL_Spotify_Analysis/README.md

    - Catering to lyric enthusiasts, identify songs with high lyrical content based on a speechiness percentage > 10.

 ## 📊 Data Analysis
 The SQL queries for data analysis are consolidated in the main file, [SQL_queries.sql](SQL_queries.sql), providing a granular exploration of the dataset.
-These analyses offer a multifaceted view of the music industry in 2023, covering user preferences, artist impact, and song attributes.

 ## 🧠 Conclusions
 The findings from this SQL analysis offer actionable insights into the dynamic music landscape of 2023.
 Top artists, trends in annual song releases, and characteristics of popular songs provide a comprehensive understanding of the industry.
-This knowledge can guide strategic decisions for artists, platforms, and industry stakeholders.

 ## ℹ️ Dataset Source
 The initial raw dataset is downloaded in CSV format from [Kaggle.com](https://www.kaggle.com/).
 The dataset is stored in the file [spotify-2023.csv](MySQL_Schemea_and_Data/spotify-2023.csv).